Batched Self-Consistency Improves LLM Relevance Assessment and Ranking: Methodology

 \subsection{Batched PW Methods}

 The right half of Figure \ref{fig:main} shows batched PW methods in which multiple passages are jointly scored in each LLM call.
 This allows an LLM to see context from multiple passages at the same time and reduces the total number of LLM calls required compared to one-by-one methods.
-We study the effects of diversifying passage subsets and permutations through several batching strategies, including all-in-one batching (c.f.
+We also study the effects of diversifying passage subsets and permutations across self-consistency ensemble prompts through several batching strategies, including all-in-one batching (c.f.
 Sec. \ref{sec:aio}) and sub-batching (c.f.
 Sec. \ref{sec:sub_b}).
+Note that autoregressively generating a sequence of scores, as opposed to only one score at a time as in one-by-one methods, could diversify scores between ensemble components further.